HRHS Falcon Community Bulletin

 If you have any questions regarding fees, please email the bookkeeper @ rsteffes@dcsdk12.org.

-DCSD Nutrition Services Free Lunch program information is linked here.
+- DCSD Nutrition Services Free Lunch program information is linked here.

-The District is highly recommending that if financial assistance is needed by your family, to please apply for the Free/Reduced Lunch program for this school year.
-If a family needs assistance beyond lunch (to help cover required school fees) - this paperwork must be completed.
+- The District highly recommends that if financial assistance is needed by your family, to please apply for the Free/Reduced Lunch program for EACH school year.

-Families must reapply each school year if they have financial need.
+- Families must reapply each school year if they have financial need.
 Please use the link here: Free/Reduced Lunch Application for 2024-2025

 --> COUNSELING

-- Social and Emotional Learning: Free Online Mental Health Toolkit for Youth and Young Adults: The Mental Health Toolkit is a confidential and free online resource for youth and young adults created by the Douglas County Mental Health Initiative.
+- Social and Emotional Learning-Free Online Mental Health Toolkit for Youth and Young Adults: The Mental Health Toolkit is a confidential and free online resource for youth and young adults created by the Douglas County Mental Health Initiative.
 The Toolkit has general information, online self-screens and questionnaires, treatment and support resources, skills, tips and activities in the areas of mental health, alcohol, tobacco and other drugs, intellectual and developmental disability, and well-being.

 --> POST GRAD CENTER

-Here is the link to the 23rd edition of the Post Grad newsletter.
+Here is the link to the 37th edition of the Post Grad newsletter.
 You can subscribe to the Post Grad newsletters by sending me an email with your name and request to be added to my SMORE newsletter subscription.

 --> LIBRARY MEDIA CENTER